 The billing of MaxCompute is calculated according to the projects you create and the items you use within each project.
 Billable items can include storage, computing resources, and data downloads of a project.
 MaxCompute fees are calculated daily.

-The data which is stored in MaxCompute, including tables and resources, is charged according to the capacity size.
-You pay for storage resources by the day, but MaxCompute samples users storage usage by hour.
-The specific billing formula is shown as follows:
+The data that is stored in MaxCompute, including tables and resources, is billed according to the capacity size.

 |Over 1024 TB

-If you store 50 TB data in MaxCompute, the bill is charged as follows:
+For example, if you store 50 TB data in MaxCompute, the bill is calculated as follows.

 +(1024-100)GB* 0.0014 USD/GB/day